HIGH-INTENT SEARCH HUB

 • Flanged vs welded vs mechanical joins: chosen by duty + service access

-• Support/hanger strategy to prevent stress and movement damage
+• Support and hanger strategy to prevent stress and movement damage

 LEAK PREVENTION & EARLY WARNING